Career Development Office for Students

-The Career Development Office is here to help launch your career.
-We offer individual counseling, workshops, events, and job fairs, and useful tips on everything from networking to personal, professional development.
+The Career Development Office (CDO) is here to help launch your career.
+We offer individual counseling, workshops, events, access to job fairs, and useful tips on everything from networking to interviewing and personal and professional development.

 We hope you will explore and make use of the full range of resources available.

 - Review our Complete Guide to the Legal Job Search Process, covering topics from resumes and cover letters to national job fairs.

 - Look for available employment opportunities on Widener Law Commonwealth's career portal CORE.

 - Read more about job search websites and other online resources in our Complete Guide to the Legal Job Search Process.

 - Download the Timetable of Current Hiring Practices for Legal Employment.